erizov/Professor/semester_7/lecture_43_ci_cd_advanced/blue_green_deployment/README.md

 ## Introduction

-Blue Green Deployment is a fundamental concept in advanced ci/cd.
+Blue Green Deployment addresses concept in advanced ci/cd.

 This algorithm/pattern is widely used in computer science and software engineering for solving a specific class of problems efficiently.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: A deployment strategy that maintains two identical production environments (blue and green), switching traffic between them for zero-downtime deployments.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below